CodingItWrong/reactnativetesting.io/docs/e2e/external-services.md

 }
 ```

 How can we fake out this client?
-We just create another module that exposes the same interface to the rest of the app, but uses hard-coded in-memory data instead.
-Let's see how.
+We'll do this by creating another module that exposes the same interface as `api.js`, but is implemented using hard-coded in-memory data instead of web service calls.
+Then we'll configure our app to use this fake module when running our Detox tests.

-First let's create a fake, then wire it up.
-Make an `api` folder and create a `fake.js` in it.
+First let's create the fake; then we'll work on wiring it up.
+In the same folder as `api.js`, make an `api.mock.js` file.
 Add the following:

 ```js
 const api = {